Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ### Why should I take this course?

 Building a successful portfolio project will transform you into a real Data Scientist.
-You will become an expert on your chosen problem, and along the way you will encounter, struggle with, and learn how to overcome real world problems similar to those you might face at your first job.
-Your completed project will showcase your skills and demonstrate your ability as a Data Scientist to the world and to prospective employers.
+You will become an expert on your chosen topic area, and along the way you will encounter, struggle with, and learn how to overcome real world problems similar to those you might face at your first job.
+Your completed project will showcase your skills and demonstrate your ability as a Data Scientist to the world -- and to prospective employers.

 ## Prerequisites: